biolink/biolink-model/docs/types/LabelType.md

 # Type: LabelType

-A string that provides a human-readable name for a thing
+A string that provides a human-readable name for an entity

 URI: [biolink:LabelType](https://w3id.org/biolink/vocab/LabelType)